Gary Payton, Charles Oakley & Other Former NBA Players Roast The Current NBA (And Themselves) On The Rapaport Podcast

 Follow @David Astramskas

-Here’s a few of my favorite moments from the episode that will surely piss off a few players responsible for the “skinny jeanfication” of the current NBA.
+Here are a few of my favorite moments from the episode that will surely piss off a few players responsible for the “skinny jeanfication” of the current NBA.

 - 11 minute: Mike Bibby on the Kings being better than the 3-Peat Lakers